top of page

 POPPY would like to thank the following partners and supporters:

-National Arts Council Digital Presentation Grant, The Theatre Practice, Nature Society (Singapore) and Jane Goodall Institute (Singapore)
+National Arts Council, The Theatre Practice, Nature Society, Jane Goodall Institute (Singapore)

 'I thought the discussion at the end was very well executed and prompted meaningful discussions, which I believe was, in part due to the brilliant nuancing of the script and acting.
 Unlike some 'youth' theatre/projects that, at times, can feel patronising when tackling challenging issues, this piece was highly engaging and in no way felt didactic.
 It was evident that a considerable amount of research, collaboration and development went behind the scenes, and most importantly, the respect for young people's ability to think and engage in conversations.'